 At $7.99 they're an affordable deviation from a standard pie.
 If you go on their Facebook page they are giving away these pizzas for free.
 I believe the next giveaway is Monday.
 So if you don't feel like spending $7.99 you can at least try to get yourself a free dinner Monday.
-My only complaint is more silly then anything.
+My only complaint is more silly than anything.
 On the box they make a fuss about how they're not really artisans but the maker of the pizza (or the manager) is supposed to sign the box on a special dotted line to signify their commitment to bla bla bla.
 Both our boxes were unsigned, I guess there is no commitment at my location! lol I'm sure corporate would not be pleased.

-When I waited to contact the store manager yesterday he was rude, basically called me a liar that I had attacked his employee's first verbally.
+When I waited to contact the store manager yesterday he was rude, basically called me a liar that I had attacked his employees first verbally.
 Believe me if I had done as he had said someone would have gone to jail.

-So I went to Facebook made a complaint to Domino's there guess what they took the complaint off even blocking me from making a complaint with them.
+So I went to Facebook made a complaint to Domino's there.
+Guess what?
+They took the complaint off even blocking me from making a complaint with them.
 I have made a complaint with *Domino's Customer Case #: **.
 Now the response is quick from them.
 Now I want justice for how I've been treated and mocked by the employees.
-Stay away from 1505 West 10th Street, Joplin store manager cares more about protecting his employees than the brand of Domino's.
+Stay away from 1505 West 10th Street, Joplin store.
+Manager cares more about protecting his employees than the brand of Domino's.

-BIG SPRING, TEXAS -- Ordered pizza waited patiently for over an hour at which time I called, was told it was out for delivery.
-Called store asked for manager.
-Manager came on told her my complaint "over an hour to deliver and food cold and rubbery".
-Was told yep that's right I am short staffed.
-Asked if that is normal for that to become the customers problem and she said yep and hung up!
+BIG SPRING, TEXAS -- Ordered pizza, waited patiently for over an hour at which time I called, was told it was out for delivery.
+Called store, asked for manager.
+Manager came on.
+Told her my complaint "over an hour to deliver and food cold and rubbery."
+Was told "yep that's right I am short staffed."
+Asked if that is normal for that to become the customers problem and she said "yep" and hung up!
 Really?
 This is where customer service in America is going?

-SOUTH CAROLINA -- I ordered a pizza, had it delivered..once I opened the box, it smelled all the way like a dog.
-It smelled just like who ever made the pizza, played with a dog or even had a dog in their place of business....it smelled so horrible, I couldn't even eat it...a waste of hard earned money...
+SOUTH CAROLINA -- I ordered a pizza, had it delivered..
+Once I opened the box, it smelled all the way like a dog.
+It smelled just like whoever made the pizza, played with a dog or even had a dog in their place of business....
+It smelled so horrible, I couldn't even eat it...
+A waste of hard earned money...
 I may as well flushed it down the toilet.